slac-lcls/ezpsana/README.md

 #### Check if your container already exists!

-All psana-based containers that we build are stored at the following URL: `https://hub.docker.com/repository/docker/slaclcls` Have a look there!
+All psana-based containers that we build are stored at the following [URL](https://hub.docker.com/repository/docker/slaclcls) Have a look there!
 If you don't find what you are looking for, proceed to the next step...

 #### Create your container